fizyk/sfForkedDoctrineApplyPlugin/README.markdown

 It is possible, although not recommended to disable email confirmations for the following actions:

-* Apply - new users will be registered and logged as soon as they submit valid apply form.
+* Apply (apply) - new users will be registered and logged as soon as they submit valid apply form.
-* Password reset - this will disable the reset request, password change will be possible only for logged in users.
+* Password reset (reset) - this will disable the reset request, password change will be possible only for logged in users.
-* Email edit - new email will immediately replace old one.
+* Email edit (email) - new email will immediately replace old one.
+* Password reset for logged users (reset_logged) - this will send confirmation email for logged users (default is disabled).

 To disable confirmation emails for any of this actions, simply add and modify following options to application's app.yml file: